syongu/Moneyball---Pitching-Predictor/README.md

 - [x] There are rows with "placeholder" in zone column.
 We can use px and pz to find which strike zone it is.
 - [x] Weather

+## Data Cleaning

+- To preserve the sequence of pitches, if one row is missing necessary value, the entire game data from this pitcher in the game will be excluded from the analysis.
+Around 30,000 rows are removed.
+- For missing weather, cloudy is to assume weather has no influence on these games.
+- Many columns are removed as they are either too high-level or not related to the project.

 ## Hypothesis to look into:
 - [ ] Do pithcers pitch differently against lefty and righty?